 }

-Now you can check in the SharePoint document library where you can see the file got created in the document library in SharePoint.
+Now you can check in the SharePoint document library, where you can see that the file was created in the document library in SharePoint.

-This is how we can create a document using Rest API in SharePoint Online Office 365.
+This is how to create a document using the REST API in SharePoint.

-Delete a file using Rest API in SharePoint
+Delete a File using the REST API in SharePoint

-Now, we will see how to delete a file using Rest API in SharePoint Online/2013/2016.
+Now, we will see how to delete a file using the REST API in SharePoint.

-Here in this example, we have a file name as Bijay.txt inside the documents document library.
-We will delete the file using Rest API.
+In this example, we have a file named Bijay.txt inside the Documents document library.
+We will delete the file using the REST API.

-Here we have taken an HTML input box and a submit button.
-The user will give a name in the textbox and click on the Delete File button which will delete the file from the document library.
+Here, we have created an HTML input box and a submit button.
+The user will enter a name in the textbox and click the Delete File button, which will delete the file from the document library.

 Below is the HTML Code: